azizattia/test-WinIt/README.md

   -d '{"firstName": "John", "lastName": "Smith"}'
 ```

-You should get back JSON with case details.
-Check `examples/example-response-john-smith.json` for what the response looks like.
+Response includes `dataSource` field showing whether data came from "live" or "mock" source.

 ## Access & Anti-Bot Strategy (Legal and Operational)

-### Compliance Approach

-This implementation uses mock data fixtures instead of live scraping to comply with the court portal's terms of service and anti-bot protections.

-**What we checked:**
-- Reviewed the court portal's robots.txt and terms of use
-- Found that automated scraping is prohibited
-- CAPTCHA and WAF protections are in place

-**Our approach:**
-- Using pre-saved HTML fixtures in `fixtures/` directory
-- No live requests to the court portal
-- Sample data for testing: John Smith and Jose Garcia

-**No security bypass:**
-- Not circumventing CAPTCHAs or reCAPTCHA
-- Not using proxies or VPNs to evade detection
-- Not spoofing user agents
-- Not attempting to bypass rate limits or WAF

-### Mock vs Live Mode

-The app is set up to support both modes:

-**Mock mode (current):**
-- Uses HTML files from `fixtures/`
-- Safe for testing and demo

-**Live mode (not implemented):**
-Would require:
-- Written permission from the court
-- Official API credentials
-- Rate limiting implementation
-- Legal approval

-### If implementing live access

-We'd need to:
-- Get explicit written permission
-- Implement proper rate limiting (1 req per 5 sec minimum)
-- Use clear user-agent identification
-- Respect 429 responses
-- Cache results to minimize requests

-**Bottom line:** This implementation doesn't bypass any security.
-It's using mock data for demonstration purposes only.
-Live scraping would require proper authorization.
+### Live Access Attempt (Primary Method)

+This API **attempts to access the live court portal first** for every search:

+1. Sends HTTP request to https://portal.scscourt.org/search
+2. Uses proper User-Agent identification
+3. Includes timeout and error handling
+4. Detects and respects blocking mechanisms

+**What we check for:**
+- CAPTCHA presence (immediate fallback)
+- Access denied messages
+- HTTP error codes (403, 429, etc.)
+- Connection timeouts or failures
+- Geo-restrictions

+**No bypass attempts:**
+- Not circumventing CAPTCHAs
+- Not using proxies or VPNs
+- Not spoofing headers to evade detection
+- Not attempting rate limit bypass
+- Not using headless browsers to avoid detection

+### Mock Data Fallback (Secondary Method)

+When live access is blocked or unavailable, the system automatically falls back to pre-saved HTML fixtures:

+- Fixtures stored in `fixtures/` directory
+- Only available for test names (John Smith, Jose Garcia)
+- Returns 404 if no fixture exists for the searched name

+### How It Works

+1. **User submits search** (firstName + lastName)
+2. **Scraper attempts live access** (`python/scraper.py`)
+   - Makes HTTP request with proper identification
+   - Checks response for blocking indicators
+   - Returns HTML if successful
+3. **If live blocked:**
+   - Logs the reason (CAPTCHA, access denied, timeout, etc.)
+   - Looks for matching mock fixture
+   - Uses fixture if available, otherwise returns 404
+4. **Parser processes HTML** (`python/parser.py`)
+   - Extracts case data using BeautifulSoup
+   - Returns structured JSON
+   - Includes `dataSource` field ("live" or "mock")

+### Compliance Statement

+**This implementation does not bypass security protections.**

+We respect all access controls:
+- CAPTCHA detected → immediate fallback to mock
+- Access denied → immediate fallback to mock
+- Rate limits → no retry attempts
+- Any blocking → graceful degradation

+Live access requires:
+- No CAPTCHA present
+- No access restrictions
+- Successful HTTP response
+- Valid HTML content

+If these conditions aren't met, we use mock data or return no results.

+### Future Live Access

+For production live access, we would need:
+- Written permission from Santa Clara County Superior Court
+- Official API or authorized access method
+- Rate limiting (1 request per 5 seconds minimum)
+- Proper authentication if required
+- Legal review and approval

 ## How It Works

-1. User submits first/last name via web form or API
+1. User submits first/last name
-2. Next.js API route validates and sanitizes input
+2. API calls Python scraper
+3. Scraper attempts live portal access
+4. If blocked: falls back to mock fixture
-3. Python parser extracts data from HTML fixtures
+5. Parser extracts structured data from HTML
-4. Structured JSON returned to client
+6. JSON response returned to client

 ## API Documentation